-(ULC), through its Emerging Technologies Committee, released an amended model uniform commercial code addressing the use of emerging technologies and electronic assets in commercial transactions.
-96 State uniformity in commercial transactions is essential to interstate commerce.
-All 50 states have adopted the UCC and its corresponding amendments.
-97 Therefore, it is likely that all 50 states will adopt the ULC's amendment to the UCC.
+(ULC), through its Emerging Technologies Committee, released an amended model uniform commercial code addressing the use of emerging technologies and electronic assets in commercial transactions.96 State uniformity in commercial transactions is essential to interstate commerce.
+All 50 states have adopted the UCC and its corresponding amendments.97 Therefore, it is likely that all 50 states will adopt the ULC's amendment to the UCC.

-The amendment addresses many issues, including the transfer of property rights in intangible assets, which include virtual currency and nonfungible tokens (NFTs) ("controllable electronic records"), intangible money, chattel paper (e.g., installment sale contracts and personal property leases), payments, and bundled transactions.
-The amendment changes Article 1 (General Provisions), Article 3 (Negotiable Instruments), Article 4 (Bank Deposits and Collections), Article 4A (Funds Transfers), Article 5 (Letters of Credit), and Article 9 (Secured transactions).
-The amendment also creates new Article 12, "Controllable Electronic Records."
-Article 12 is meant to apply not only to controllable electronic records that are created using existing technology such as blockchain, but also to controllable electronic records that may be created using technologies not yet developed or imagined.
-Proposed section 12-102 defines a "Controllable Electronic Record" as "an electronic record that can be subjected to control under Section 12-105."
-Section 12-105 defines under what circumstances a person has control of a
+The amendment addresses many issues, including the transfer of property rights in intangible assets, which include virtual currency and nonfungible tokens (NFTs) ("controllable electronic records"), intangible money, chattel paper (e.g., installment sale contracts and personal property leases), payments, and bundled transactions.98 The amendment changes Article 1 (General Provisions), Article 3 (Negotiable Instruments), Article 4 (Bank Deposits and Collections), Article 4A (Funds Transfers), Article 5 (Letters of Credit), and Article 9 (Secured transactions).99 The amendment also creates new Article 12, "Controllable Electronic Records."100 Article 12 is meant to apply not only to controllable electronic records that are created using existing technologies not yet developed or imagined.101 Proposed section 12-102 defines a "Controllable Electronic Record" as "an electronic record that can be subjected to control under Section 12-105."102 Section 12-105 defines under what circumstances a person has control of a